willghatch/vzsh/README.md

 source vzshrc

-    echo "source ~/.config/vzsh/vzshrc" >> ~/.zshrc
+    echo "source ~/.config/vzsh/vzsh.zsh" >> ~/.zshrc

 done!

 Want more control?
 ------------------

-Copy vzshrc out of the repo and set it up however you like -- it is a template for your own configuration.
+Copy vzsh.zsh out of the repo and set it up however you like -- it is a template for your own configuration.
 It is set up in modules that are independent, so you can pick and choose the parts you find useful.

 Questions?
 Comments?
 --------------------